kutaslab/fitgrid/joss/paper.md

-Electrical brain activity related to external stimulation and internal mental events can be measured at the scalp as tiny time-varying electrical potential waveforms (EEG), typically a few tens of microvolts peak to peak [@Berger1930].
+Electrical brain activity related to external stimulation and internal mental events can be measured at the scalp as tiny time-varying electric potential waveforms (EEG), typically a few tens of microvolts peak to peak [@Berger1930].
 Even tinier brain responses, too small to be seen by naked eye in the EEG, can be detected by repeating the stimulation, aligning the EEG recordings to the